-The Company may also adopt incentive schemes integrated into the performance of funds, such as performance fees or carried interest in line with the regulations applicable to the specific form of incentive.
+The Company may also adopt incentive schemes integrated into the performance of funds, such as performance fees or carried interests in line with the regulations applicable to the specific form of incentive.

-Furthermore, all employees may join a new shareholder plan (We Share 2.0) launched for the Group's employees based on Assicurazioni Generali shares with a specific focus on ESG target at Group level.
+Furthermore, all employees had the chance to join the shareholder plan (We Share 2.0) launched in 2023 for the Group's employees based on Assicurazioni Generali shares with a specific focus on ESG target at Group level.